Acromioclavicular (AC) Joint Injury

 Anatomy of the AC joint

-The Acromioclavicular (AC) joint is the junction of part of the scapula called the acromion to the clavicle (collar bone), and this connection is how it is given its name.1,2 The AC joint functionally links the shoulder girdle to the torso and is important for shoulder mobility and stability.2 The joint is highly dependent upon ligament support to hold it together, preventing injury.
-The ligaments involved in supporting the AC joint are the acromioclavicular ligament, which connects the end of the clavicle to the acromion, and the coracoclavicular (CC) ligaments, which comprised of two ligaments (conoid and trapezoid ligaments) that connect another part of the scapula called the coracoid process to the clavicle.1-3 There is also a capsule, which is a connective tissue surrounding the joint, helping provide support.1,2 Additionally, the deltoid and trapezius muscles also help provide support to the joint.
+The Acromioclavicular (AC) joint is the junction of part of the scapula called the acromion to the clavicle (collarbone), and this connection is how it is given its name.1,2 The AC joint functionally links the shoulder girdle to the torso and is important for shoulder mobility and stability.2 The joint is highly dependent upon ligament support to hold it together, preventing injury.
+The ligaments involved in supporting the AC joint are the acromioclavicular ligament, which connects the end of the clavicle to the acromion, and the coracoclavicular (CC) ligaments, which are composed of two ligaments (conoid and trapezoid ligaments) that connect another part of the scapula called the coracoid process to the clavicle.1-3 There is also a capsule, which is a connective tissue surrounding the joint, helping provide support.1,2 The deltoid and trapezius muscles also contribute dynamic support to the AC joint by helping maintain the clavicle’s position during movement.
+Damage to these muscles, which often occurs in higher-grade AC injuries, can worsen instability and complicate recovery.³˒⁴

 • Grade I: Sprain of the AC ligament without complete tear, CC ligaments unharmed.4